 Four interceptions and two that went for touchdowns propelled the Gustavus football team to a 38-21 victory at Carleton College Saturday in the season finale.
 Holding on to a slim 24-21 advantage midway through the fourth quarter, the Gustie defense stood tall with two interception returns for touchdowns on consecutive Carleton possessions.
 The Gusties edged the Knights 378-361 in total yards to finish the season 5-5 overall and 3-5 in the Minnesota Intercollegiate Athletic Conference.

-The Gustavus Adolphus College football team is set to host Saint John's University on its annual Hall of Fame Day Saturday.
-The Gusties come into Saturday’s Minnesota Intercollegiate Athletic Conference matchup with a 3-3 overall record and a 1-3 mark in the league after a 32-17 loss at Bethel last Saturday, while the No. 10/11-ranked Johnnies are 6-1 overall and 4-1 in the conference after a convincing 62-0 victory over Carleton College.
+The Gustavus Adolphus College football team is set play in its season finale today at Carleton College.
+The Gusties come into today’s Minnesota Intercollegiate Athletic Conference matchup with a 4-5 overall record and a 2-5 mark in the league after a 40-6 loss to No. 4 St. Thomas last Saturday, while the Knights are 1-8 overall and 1-6 in the league.

 Casey Decker had a productive day punting the ball against the No. 4-ranked Tommies.
 Decker had six punts for 235 yards, averaging 39.2 yards per punt.
 He also landed a season-long 57-yard punt inside the 20-yard line.
 Decker's punting was crucial in the field position game as he gave the Tommies a long field to work with after each kick.
 Two of his punts were not returned, while the other four were returned for an average of only 2.8 yards.
 This season, Decker has punted 39 times for a total of 1,396 yards, and his average of 35.8 yards per punt ranks third in the MIAC.
 He has five punts inside the 20, nine fair catches and two touchbacks.